MicrosoftDocs/power-platform/power-platform/guidance/coe/cli/aa4am/maker-setup.md

 # Maker Setup

-Once a user has been setup with a development environment [Read More](./development-environments.md) they will need to use the following sections to provide access to the service principal and create a solution branch.
+The first step is to ensure that the maker and an environment to build and manage solutions.
+Normally each maker has a unique [development environment](./development-environments.md) created.
+Having successfully gained access to a development environment the commands below allow either a Power Platform administrator or a Maker to perform the following tasks:

+1. [Setup Service Principal](#setup-service-principal) - Provide access to the Service Principal used by the Azure DevOps Pipeline

+1. [Maker Create Solution](#maker-create-solution) - Create a solution branch in the Azure DevOps repository.

 ## Setup Service Principal

-The Azure DevOps Pipeline uses a Azure Active Directory service principal to connect to the development environment and import and export the solution.
-To enable access to the environment the following command will add the service principal as a System Administrator to the developer Power Platform environment.
+The ALM Accelerator for Advanced Makers uses the created Azure Active Directory Service Principal to connect to  environments and import and export the solutions.
+The user add command enables the ALM Accelerator to access each  environment.
+The user add command adds the service principal as a user and assigned the System Administrator role to the nominated environment.

 1. Log out of any existing sessions if not the maker or a Power Platform tenant Administrator